tanaylab/metacells/README.rst

     UMIs were used (the sum of effective UMIs of the gene in both compared metacells).
 The functions provided here for computing fold factors (log base 2 of the ratio) and related comparisons automatically ignore cases when this sum is below some threshold (40) by considering the effective fold factor to be 0 (that is, "no difference").

-``metacell_level``
-    This is set to ``0`` for metacells computed for rare gene modules (see below), ``1`` for the metacells computed directly from the 2nd phase piles, and ``2`` for the metacells computed for the outlier cells collected from these piles.
-We provide this information more for our internal debugging of the algorithm than for downstream analysis.

 If using ``divide_and_conquer_pipeline``, the following are also computed (but not by the simple ``compute_divide_and_conquer_metacells``: